cornazano/conferences/2017/DevOpsEnterpriseSummitUSA.md

 />
 </a>

+* All change takes adjustment
+* Alignment on what and when - on at least two vectors
+* Broken feedback loops are a problem
+* Connect the system
+* DevOps (variants) are really systems thinking
+* Who needs stuff from us? <-- start here to build social capital
+* Who do we need things from?
+* Bring people together to discuss goals, priorities to create alignment
+* Look at _what_
+* "Tell me how you measure and I will tell you how you behave"
+* Waiting and handoff is where we lose time
+* Enabling constraints (e.g. WIP limits).
+Example: limit by risk category
+* Risk translates to _more work_ at some unknown point
+* Prioritize continuous improvement
+* Cadences to create habits
+* We're all responsible for improvement

 ## <a name="kim-dekker-spear-cook"></a> Convergence Of Safety Culture And Lean: Lessons From The Leaders

 Gene Kim | Sidney Dekker | Steven Spear | Richard Cook